WilcleyAlmondes/wilcleyalmondes/README.md

 ### Hi there 👋

 - 🎓 Bachelor in Electrical Engineering by UFT.
-- 🎓 MSc Student in Electrical Power Systems by EESC/USP.
+- 🎓 MSc Student in Electric Power Systems by EESC/USP.